spanner4715/CI-CD-search-engine/notes.md

 Create an SBERT and FAISS based search bar and ensure that any change in the training data, i.e feature store, or any change in the code, i.e resulting from hyper-parameter tuning or bert/faiss model upgrade, will trigger an end-to-end training job without disruption of the service already in production

 ## Scope
-In this current work, we assume that the search bar is already built and we only focus on introducing the automation pipeline that monitors changes in data and/or model and therefore train and deploy a new model to production
+In this work, the search bar is already built and only focus on the automation pipeline that monitors changes in data and/or model and therefore train and deploy a new model to production

 ## Approach
 We are going to use